Malik Qasim Khan Khattak

 Malik Qasim Khan Khattak was a Pakistani politician hailing from Karak District formerly belonging to Pakistan Tehreek-e-Insaf.
 He served as Adviser to the chief minister on prisons in the 10th Khyber Pakhtunkhwa Assembly.

-He has also served as Deputy District Nazim, Karak prior to contesting for Provincial Assembly in 2008 on ticket of JUI-F.
+He has also served as Deputy District Nazim, Karak prior to contesting Provincial Assembly in 2008 on ticket of JUI-F.

 Political career

-Khan was elected in the 2008 Pakistani general election as an independent and later join Pakistan Tehreek-e-Insaf.
+Khan was elected in the 2008 Pakistani general election as an independent and later joined Pakistan Tehreek-e-Insaf.
 Qasim Khan failed as an independent candidate in 2018 and 2024 general elections.